kristerkari/observable-redux-json-api-example/README.md

 This example app includes both backend ([Express](https://expressjs.com/)) and frontend ([React](https://reactjs.org/)) to show you how you can use [Redux](https://redux.js.org/), [RxJS](http://reactivex.io/rxjs/) and [JSON API](http://jsonapi.org/) together.

-## The app uses the following libraries
+## This example app uses the following libraries

 ### Frontend